hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 <a id="HUC12s"></a>
 <h3>WBD HUC12s Background</h3>

-The twelve-digit hydrologic unit codes (HUCs) are derived from the Watershed Boundary Dataset (WBD) and are part of a nested spatial unit system.
+The [twelve-digit hydrologic unit codes (HUCs)](https://www.sciencebase.gov/catalog/item/63cb38b2d34e06fef14f40ad) used in this workflow are derived from the Watershed Boundary Dataset (WBD) and are part of a nested spatial unit system.
 Each drainage area is considered a Hydrologic Unit (HU) and is given a Hydrologic Unit Code (HUC) which serves as the unique identifier for the area.
 HUC 2s, 4s, 6s, 8s, 10s, & 12s, define the drainage Regions, Subregions, Basins, Subbasins, Watersheds and Subwatersheds, respectively, across the United States.
 Their boundaries are defined by hydrologic and topographic criteria that delineate an area of land upstream that drain to a specific point on a river.
 The United States Congress has assigned the USGS, along with other Federal agencies, to assess national water availability every five years under the [SECURE Water Act](https://www.doi.gov/ocl/hearings/111/SECUREWaterAct_031610).
 The HUC12 spatial unit is of interest because it is the reporting unit to perform this assessment through the [National Integrated Water Availability Assessments](https://pubs.usgs.gov/publication/pp1894A) (NIWAAs).

 ![Screenshot](images/WBD_HUC12.png)